Glen E. Friedman

 Glen Ellis Friedman (born March 3, 1962) is an American photographer and artist.
 He became known for his activities within rebellious skateboarding and music cultures.
 Photographing artists Fugazi, Black Flag, Dead Kennedys, Circle Jerks, Minor Threat, Misfits, Bad Brains, Beastie Boys, Suicidal Tendencies, Slayer, Run-DMC, KRS-One, and Public Enemy, as well as classic skateboarding originators Tony Alva, Jay Adams, Alan Gelfand, Duane Peters, and Stacy Peralta, among others.

-Friedman's photography has been published in eight of his books as well as in other publications, including record covers, and has been exhibited in art galleries and museums.
+Friedman's photography has been published in over a dozen of his books as well as in many other publications, including record covers, and has been exhibited in art galleries and museums internationally.
 His work is held in various photography collections including the Metropolitan Museum of Art in New York City.

 Early life

 As a pre-teen Friedman rode skateboards in the embanked schoolyards of West Los Angeles along with others who would revolutionize the activity.
 In late 1976, while he was still in junior high school, Friedman corralled some of his friends, who were beginning to be featured in magazines, into riding in an empty swimming pool so he could make pictures.
 He showed the results to a freelance SkateBoarder writer, who put Friedman in touch with the editor.
 SkateBoarder published photographs by Friedman as a full-page subscription advertisement.
 He soon after became their youngest staff member.